OpenROV/openrov-arduino-cores/README.md

-# ROVDUINO Core for Atmel's SAMD21J18A CPU

-This repository containts the source code and configuration files of the Rovduino Core for Atmel's SAMD21 processor (used on the OpenROV Experimental Controller board).
+# OpenROV Custom Arduino Board Core Packages

+This repository contains Arduino-compatible board cores for OpenROV custom MCU board designs.
+Right now, the primary focus is on development of a core package for the SAMD21J18A for use in the OpenROV Controller Board Firmware project, but we will also be creating a custom core for our various AVR board implementations.

-This is still a work in progress and is not yet ready for use publicly in Arduino projects, but it has been used to build a working blink program on a SAMD21J18A using ArduinoBuilder and BOSSA in our internal development environment.
+This is still a work in progress and is not yet ready for use general use, but it has been successfully used to build a working blink program on a SAMD21J18A using ArduinoBuilder and BOSSA in our internal development environment.

 ## License and credits

-RovduinoCore is a clone of SodaqCore-samd (For SODAQ's Autonomo board), which is a clone of ArduinoCore-samd
+This project was originally cloned from SodaqCore-samd (For SODAQ's Autonomo board), which is a clone of ArduinoCore-samd

 https://github.com/SodaqMoja/SodaqCore-samd
 https://github.com/arduino/ArduinoCore-samd/

-This core has been developed by Arduino LLC in collaboration with Atmel.

 ```
   Copyright (c) 2015 Arduino LLC.
 All right reserved.